UltimateTournament/TangiaUnitySDK/README.md

     // The version of your game is used to ensure we only send interaction events this version understands TangiaAPI api = new TangiaAPI("game_abcdef123", "1.0.0");

-    // this should be stored permanently (e.g. on disk, or in browser local storage etc) private string sessionKey = null;
+    // In a real game, this should be stored permanently (e.g. on disk, or in browser local storage etc) private string sessionKey = null;

     public void OnStreamerCodeEntered(string code)